Njuelle/how-to-dashboard/part1.md

 Let's get started.
 First of all, you will need docker and docker-compose.
 If you don’t already have it,  you can check these tutorials : [Install Docker](https://docs.docker.com/install/) and [Install Docker Compose](https://docs.docker.com/compose/install/).

-Now we need to configure our two Kuzzle stacks and a bunch of plugins so that we can start crunching data  !
+Now we need to configure our two Kuzzle stacks and a bunch of plugins so that we can start crunching data!

 Each stack needs to have the kuzzle-enterprise-probes plugin configured.
 Here’s an overview of our directory structure: